muness/roon-extension-keyboard-remote/README.md

 3. **Connect via VS Code**:
    - Press `Cmd+Shift+P` and search for "Remote-SSH: Connect to Host"
    - Select `alpine-dev`
-   - Open `/mnt/hgfs` folder in VS Code
+   - Open `/mnt/hgfs/your-project` folder in VS Code

+This gives you full IDE features while running code in the VM with Bluetooth support.

 #### Connecting Your Bluetooth Remote